Larry-444/ai_case_study/README.md

 For example, in a few months they were able to improve their low-latency Llama 70B performance 350%.

 Nvidia is dominating their competitors.
-They have passed them in their market caps and is closing in on the #1 position in the country.
+They have passed Google and  in their market caps and is closing in on the #1 position in the country.

 ## Recommendations

-I would suggest creating a service platform that would reach ordinary people to help them organize their time and simplify their lives.
+I would suggest really focusing on the public sector.
+It would reach ordinary people to make energy bills cheaper.

-I believe that the Nvidia logo could become a well known icon just like Google or Facebook.
+I believe that the Nvidia logo could become a well known icon just like Google, Micrsoft or Facebook if it is marketed correctly.

-I think it would benefit the company by showing people that Nvidia is here and helping to make thier lives easier.
+I think it would benefit the company by showing people that Nvidia is here and helping to make their lives easier.

 * What technologies would this additional product or service utilize?
-This service would require
+This service would

 * Why are these technologies appropriate for your solution?
+This suggestion

+## Resources

+www.nvidia.com
+www.stackoverflow.com